ComeBacKyle/Weather-Dashboard/README.md

 Information Given:
         The Humidity of the city,
         The Temparature, and
-        The Predicted forecast
+        The Predicted forecast.

 Future Development:
-        Gathering a five day forecast
-        Gathering user specific location
-        Using Langitude Longitude to gather more acurate forecast predictions
+    The vision for the future includes being able to provide a five day forecast for users.
+There is also a call for improving the accuracy of THE Weather App using longitude & latitude coordinates.

 # Weather-Dashboard